 - Most common, a piece of apple is dipped in honey.

-Rosh Hashanah in Boca Raton
+Where Can I Buy Rosh Hashanah Gifts in Boca Raton?

 While it is not obligatory to bring a gift for Rosh Hashanah, it is definitely a thoughtful gesture that will certainly be appreciated.
 Whether you are looking for a gift for Rosh Hashanah or you simply want to upgrade the style of your existing Rosh Hashanah items, Devon's Diamonds & Decor has got you covered.
 We carry a unique selection of Judaica gifts for every holiday and occasion.
 Rosh Hashanah is just around the corner!
 Get your loved ones the best Rosh Hashanah gifts in Boca Raton at Devon's Diamonds & Decor.